ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 10.)
 Add a cube and bring it close to the camera.

 11.)
 Build and Run.
 You should now see the cube and the camera feed in the backround.
 Inside out positional tracking is now active.
+Sometimes the still experimental ARCore Preview 2 stops in the backround so if you encounter tracking issues try restarting the phone get the ARCore Preview 2 running agein.

 12.)
 To improve the experiance further you can do the following tricks: